camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 ### Conceptual differences

-Before diving into concrete steps on migrating your models and code, let's foster your understanding of important conceptual differences between the products.
+Before diving into concrete steps on migrating your models and code, let's cover some important conceptual differences between the products.
 After this section, we'll dive into a concrete how-to.

 Note that this section does not compare Camunda Platform with Camunda Cloud, but rather lists differing aspects important to know when planning your migration.